ethomson/jagged/README.md

    "Select Root Directory" prompt, browse to the location of your jagged source.

+## Compiling with MinGW

+This works for me:

+1. Install msys2 64-bit.
+2. Start mingw64 shell (not msys shell).
+3. Remove paths starting with / from PATH, except for /mingw64/bin.
+4. ./make.cmd && ./make.cmd install.
+5. mvn install.

 ## License

 Available under the MIT license (refer to the [LICENSE][3] file).